 If you have received a kidney transplant and are looking to get life insurance, there are a few things you can do to help ensure that you get the best policy for your needs:

-- Work with an experienced insurance agent: An experienced insurance agent can help you navigate the application process and find the best policy options for your specific situation.
+1. Work with an experienced insurance agent: An experienced insurance agent can help you navigate the application process and find the best policy options.
 They can also help you understand the underwriting process and what to expect from the insurance company.

-- Shop around for the best policy: Not all insurance companies underwrite the same way, so it’s important to shop around and compare policy options and rates from multiple insurers.
-This can help ensure that you find the best policy for your specific needs and budget.
+5. Shop around for the best policy: Not all insurance companies underwrite the same way, so it’s important to shop around and compare policy options and rates from multiple insurers.
+This can help you find the best policy for your needs and budget.

-- Consider a guaranteed issue policy: If you have been denied coverage or are unable to get coverage due to your medical history, a guaranteed issue life insurance policy may be an option.
+6. Consider a guaranteed issue policy: If you have been denied or cannot get coverage due to your medical history, a guaranteed issue life insurance policy may be an option.
 These policies do not require medical underwriting and are typically available to anyone who meets the age requirements.
 However, they often come with higher premiums and lower coverage amounts.

-The good news is we can help, all you need to do is give us a call!
+Fortunately, we can help; all you need to do is call us!

 Need life insurance – had kidney transplant in 2011.